 The Aalto House anticipates the Villa Mairea, a luxury residence where Aalto’s creativity could come into full bloom.
 But in contrast to its larger sister, the Aalto House is a cozy, intimate building for living and working, designed by two architects for themselves, using simple, uncluttered materials.
 Alvar Aalto lived in the house on Riihitie until his death, and the building was used by the family long afterward.
 The house, protected by the Act on the Protection of Buildings, is now part of the Alvar Aalto Museum and open as a home museum.

 The ultimate goal of the architect…is to create a paradise.
 Every house, every product of architecture… should be a fruit of our endeavour to build an earthly paradise for people.

 About Alvar Aalto

 Hugo Alvar Henrik Aalto was a Finnish architect and designer, as well as a sculptor and painter.
 His work includes architecture, furniture, textiles, and glassware.
-Aalto’s early career runs in parallel with the rapid economic growth and industrialization of Finland during the first half of the twentieth century and many of his clients were industrialists; among these were the Ahlström-Gullichsen family.
+Aalto’s early career runs parallel with Finland’s rapid economic growth and industrialization during the first half of the twentieth century.
+Many of his clients were industrialists; among these were the Ahlström-Gullichsen family.

-The span of his career, from the 1920s to the 1970s, is reflected in the styles of his work, ranging from Nordic Classicism of the early work, to a rational International Style Modernism during the 1930s to a more organic modernist style from the 1940s onwards.
+From the 1920s to the 1970s, the span of his career is reflected in the styles of his work, ranging from Nordic Classicism of the early work to a rational International Style Modernism during the 1930s to a more organic modernist style from the 1940s onwards.
 His furniture designs were considered Scandinavian Modern.
-What is typical for his entire career, however, is a concern for design as a Gesamtkunstwerk, a total work of art; whereby he – together with his first wife Aino Aalto – would design not just the building, but give special treatments to the interior surfaces and design furniture, lamps, and furnishings and glassware.
+However, what is typical for his entire career is a concern for design as a Gesamtkunstwerk, a total work of art.
+In that sense, he – together with his first wife, Aino Aalto – would design not just the building but also give unique treatments to the interior surfaces and design furniture, lamps, furnishings, and glassware.